Not another starchart, not another armchair astronomy book

 In CSOG the mechanics of the sky are not explained.
 There is no analysis of stellar spectra.
 There are no endless tables filled with object names and a few abbreviations, sorted only by right ascension, leaving you guessing whether or not an objects is in reach of your telescope.
 There are no sketches or esthetically pleasing but unuseful images.
-There is no poetry, no history and no mythology.
 CSOG is not a book, it is something different.
-It won't leave you in the dark.
+It takes out the guesswork and will not leave you in the dark.

 How the Clear Skies Observing Guides stand out

-- CSOG is truly all sky, completely covering all of the northern and southern hemisphere and all of the 88 constellations.
+- CSOG is truly all sky, covering all of the 88 constellations.

-- It is a digital publication intended to primarily be used at the telescope's eyepiece.
+- It is a digital publication intended to primarily be used on a tablet at the telescope's eyepiece.

 - It is the first publication to:

 - - list all DSO's and carbon stars visible in telescopes up to 12 inches in aperture, in detail (>14000 objects)

 - - provide a complete list of carbon stars up to mag.
 11